apachex692/dotfiles/README.md

-# Dot Files for GNU/Linux - Debian Systems
+# Dot Files for GNU/Linux (Debian-based primarily) and macOS Systems

 This repository contains all my dot-files from my various machines.